cytopia/devilbox/docs/README.md

 $ docker-compose pull
 ```

-<p class="center">However, if a new minor version (PHP for example) has just been released and you want to use it right away with the devilbox, you can simply *git clone* the docker repository and rebuild the container.
+<p class="center">However, if a new minor version (PHP for example) has just been released and you want to use it right away, you can simply *git clone* the docker repository and rebuild the container.
 Each container repository contains a shell script for easy building.</p>

 ```shell
 # Download PHP 7.1 repository